opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 - `x-global`: Denotes that the parameter is a global parameter that is included in every operation.
 These parameters are listed in the [root file](spec/opensearch-openapi.yaml).
 - `x-default`: Contains the default value of a parameter.
 This is often used to override the default value specified in the schema, or to avoid accidentally changing the default value when updating a shared schema.

-## Linting
+## Tools

+We authored a number of tools to merge and lint specs that live in [tools](tools/).
+All tools have tests (run with `npm run test`) and a linter (run with `npm run lint`).

+### Merger

+The spec merger "builds", aka combines various `.yaml` files into a complete OpenAPI spec.
+A [workflow](./.github/workflows/build.yml) publishes the output into [releases](https://github.com/opensearch-project/opensearch-api-specification/releases).

+### Linter

-We have a linter that validates every `yaml` file in the `./spec` folder to assure that they follow the guidelines we have set.
-Check out the [Linter](tools/README.md#linter) tool for more information on how to run it locally.
+The spec linter that validates every `.yaml` file in the `./spec` folder to assure that they follow the guidelines we have set.
+Check out the [Linter README](tools/README.md#linter) for more information on how to run it locally.
 Make sure to run the linter before submitting a PR.